 Last week was an exciting week for Accounts.
 We officially launched on Thursday, November 6th!

-There are other perks to the system as well, such as our future API for contact portability between apps, and the ability to limit which of your contact information can be seen by your contacts based on the group that you place them into. (ie. Family, Friends, Work, etc.)
+There are other perks to the service as well, such as our upcoming API for contact portability between apps, and also the ability to limit which of your contact information can be seen by your contacts based on the groups that you place people into. (ie. family, friends, work, etc.)

-I see the future of apps and social media being people maintaining smaller contacts lists within their favorite apps.
-There are so many apps nowadays that the fragmentation is out of control.
-Maintaining a primary list of contacts in a contentless, platform neutral environment makes sense.
-Accounts is an exciting initiative.
+I see the future of apps and social media being people maintaining lighter contacts lists within their favorite apps, honestly.
+There are so many nowadays that the fragmentation is getting out of control. — Maintaining a primary list of contacts in a contentless, platform-neutral environment really makes sense, and so Accounts is an exciting initiative.

 Now that our first non-beta version has been released to the public, we're working even harder on what's next.
 Stay tuned, and please check out the app if you haven't already!
 It's the simplest way to stay connected, longterm.